esh-b/appointment-booking-agent-langgraph/README.md

 This repository contains a working prototype of Michelle, an appointment management agent for Shine & Style, a local hair salon.
 Built using **LangGraph**, **Streamlit**, and **OpenAI** models, this project showcases a conversational assistant capable of handling salon bookings.

 Please note that this a work in progress (its Version0), and serves as an early-stage prototype.
 The goal is to eventually evolve it into a production-ready system.
-The current system can only book appointments; rescheduling and cancelling features are being developed.
+The current system can currently book, reschedule and cancel appointments.

 ## In progress
 - [X] Appointment rescheduling or cancellation features.